Carrollton is Where Connections Happen

 Attend by a Zoom Meeting

-- Approve Minutes of Meetings for the March 19, 2020 Transit-Oriented Development Sub-Committee.
+I. Approve Minutes of Meeting for the December 18, 2020 Transit-Oriented Development Committee.

-- Discuss Application for A Retail Redevelopment and Rehabilitation Performance-Based Grant (Historic Downtown Carrollton) 1107 S. Broadway Street, Downtown Carrollton
+II.
+Discuss the Application for a Retail Redevelopment and Rehabilitation Performance-Based Grant (Historic Downtown Carrollton) for a Proposed New Restaurant at 1208 and 1200 S. Broadway.

-- The Sub-Committee will convene in Executive Session pursuant to Texas Government Code:
+IV.
+The Committee will convene in Executive Session pursuant to Texas Government Code:

-Pursuant to State Open Meetings Law, the sub-committee is restricted in discussing or taking action on items not posted on the Agenda.
+Pursuant to State Open Meetings Law, the Committee is restricted in discussing or taking action on items not posted on the Agenda.

-CERTIFICATE: I certify that the above agenda giving notice of meeting was posted on the City Website on the 14h day of May at 4:30p.m.
+CERTIFICATE: I certify that the above agenda giving notice of meeting was posted on the City Website on February 18, 2021 at 10:00 a.m.

 Lydia Tormos, Admin Support Specialist